augustinecyr/AWS-budget-tracker/README.md

 - Expense editing functionality.
 - Secure communication between the app and the MySQL database.
 - Integrate Bootstrap for a better UI.
-- Added forecasting feature to predict future expenses.
+- Added forecasting feature to predict future expenses for up to 1 year.

 ## Future Enhancements

 - Add more features for admin use case.
 - Explore pulling records from RDS using S3 Bucket.
 - Explore storing app.log file into S3 Bucket.
+- Provide Docker option for the application.

 ---